jonstahl/Menno-Ipsum/README.rst

-A Groundwire jargon lorem ipsum generator.
+A jargon lorem ipsum generator.

 This started as a translation into Python of James Weber's original Mennonite ipsum generator.
 Then I swapped out the vocabulary and started using NLTK to generate grammatical productions.